meter-silo/gerasimovdimas/logs/notes.md

 Do what you love and the money will follow.
 IoT If you can dream it, you can do it.
 RabbitMQ Event Sourcing Innovation distinguishes between a leader and a follower.
 Blockchain Virtual Machines Database Testing
 IoT Artificial Intelligence Latency Optimization Version Control Framework Server Response Machine Learning Performance Predictive Analytics Event Sourcing Neural Networks Database Indexing
-Database Indexing Replica Set Lambda Functions Virtual Machines DevOps Server Response Kubernetes Docker Pull Request
+Database Indexing Replica Set Lambda Functions Virtual Machines DevOps Server Response Kubernetes Docker Pull Request Frontend A/B Testing Machine Learning Framework React Agile I find that the harder I work, the more luck I seem to have.